birch-jayton/message-postinator/README.md

 #### Blaster Builder
 message-postinator can be used to build webpages that post messages that you define to the frame's parent.
 You can then test web apps that reflect user-defined iframes by using the message blaster that you created.
 #### Playground
-You can test your Blasters in the playground
+You can test your Blasters in the playground.